Are you using a portable device? Please switch to landscape mode!

 The two graphs in Figure 3 are from recordings made in the Visible Storage Galleries, which is the quietest area in the whole museum.
 As a result human speech during visiting hours changes the acoustic quality of the ambience considerably.
 Here the air conditioning is not loud enough to mask visitor's sounds. it is interesting to note that this area in the museum is always full of visitors.
 Whether this is related to the quietness or simply to the larger quantities of artifacts exhibited here is hard to say.
 Probably both.

-Sound spectrum of the ambience in the Visible Storage Galleries, showing comparitively low proportion of low frequency content in the air conditioning (a).
+Figure 3: Sound spectrum of the ambience in the Visible Storage Galleries, showing comparatively low proportion of low frequency content in the air conditioning (a).
 Here visitors' sounds predominate above the sound of air conditioning (b).

 In most other parts of the museum, the air conditioning continues to rule the space.
 The soundwalls created by the air conditioning enwrap each person in a private space of meaningless sound.
 This, in turn, creates -- often unconsciously -- feelings of distance and isolation in the individual, not only from the other people but also from the artifacts, and the general museum environment.
 The experience of the artifacts is one step removed.